Anti-Zeno purification of spin baths by quantum probe measurements: Results

-The steady-state of $B$ following such purification is a persistent imprint left by the corresponding CT of this state.
-This imprint is revealed by initializing the same or another qubit in the $\vert + \rangle$ state and tracking the subsequent evolution of its mean coherence by repeated measurements with selected time-intervals.
-Remarkably, the QZE or AZE regimes can be stretched on demand over much longer time intervals than before (Fig. 2) because of the extreme non-Markovianity of the steady-state of B in Eqs.
-(12), (13).
+The steady-state of $B$ following such purification is a persistent imprint left by the corresponding CT.
+This imprint is revealed by initializing a probe qubit in the $\vert + \rangle$ state and tracking the subsequent evolution of its mean coherence by repeated measurements with selected time-intervals.
+The present protocol allows a different perspective of the Kofman-Kurizki (KK) universal formula \cite{ref40,ref46,ref50,ref51} for dynamically controlling the decoherence of $S$ that is weakly coupled to $B$, whereby the $S$-coherence obeys: